aragon/aragon.js/packages/aragon-api-react/README.md

 The complete list of apps installed in the organization.
 Its value is an empty array (`[]`) until the list of apps are loaded.

+Each object in the array holds the following keys:

+- `appAddress`: the app's contract address
+- `appId`: the app's appId
+- `appImplementationAddress`: the app's implementation contract, if any (only available if this app is a proxied AragonApp)
+- `isForwarder`: whether the app is a forwarder or not
+- `kernelAddress`: the kernel address of the organization this app is installed on (always the same)

 Example:

 ```jsx